JorgeFPeres/CSS_Wave_Neumorphism/README.md

 ## 💻 Project

 This is a amazing effect play/pause button based on the Neumorphic design concept.
-You can watch a tutorial at my youtube channel [here](https://www.youtube.com/watch?v=LvE3hRJc1g0)
+- Watch a tutorial at my youtube channel clicking [here](https://www.youtube.com/watch?v=LvE3hRJc1g0)

 ## 🔖 Layout